Nicole Baker, RMT

 Victoria is an active member in good standing with the College of Massage Therapists of Ontario and Registered Massage Therapists’ Association of Ontario.

 Victoria graduated from the Canadian College of Massage & Hydrotherapy in 2018 where she was recognized for achieving the highest academic average in her graduating class.
 Prior to the successful completion of her massage therapy education, she obtained a Bachelor of Science Degree (Dean’s Honour List), majoring in Kinesiology, from the University of Waterloo.
-Victoria is also a certified Group Fitness Instructor through CanFitPro and loves helping others achieve their health and fitness goals.
+Victoria has also received specialized training in the assessment and treatment of Temporomandibular Joint (TMJ) dysfunction (ie. jaw tightness, clicking, pain, etc.).